mosip/id-authentication/docs/design/kernel/kernel-keygenerator.md

 #### Background

-This library can be used to generate symmetric secret key and asymmetric public-private key pair based on defined set of algorithms.
+This application can be used to generate symmetric secret key and asymmetric public-private key pair based on defined set of algorithms.
 It contains two methods which provide symmetric key and asymmetric key pair.

 #### Solution